GiantTripod/The-Bible/Notes/python/practice/practice-problems/syntax.md

 15. Implement a guessing game where the computer randomly selects a number, and the user has to guess it.
 16. Create a function that calculates the factorial of a given number.

-### Very Hard:

-17. Implement a text-based adventure game using functions and conditional statements.
-18. Write a program to sort a list of numbers in ascending order without using built-in functions.
-19. Create a program that simulates a basic file system with commands like create file, delete file, create directory, etc.
-20. Build a simple web scraper in Python that extracts information from a website.